Hand-torn snow. 7,000 lbs of it.

 When asked which Nutcracker costume is her personal favorite, it seems an easy answer for Houston Ballet’s Wardrobe Manager, Laura Lynch.
 “The Snow Queen,” she pronounces.
 “Love that tiara.”

 One-hundred and thirty costumes appear in a single Nutcracker performance.
-But if you break it down to the individual clothing pieces, like collars, petticoats, and more, that the wardrobe department maintains, there are over 650 items, not including tights, facial hair or wigs.
+But if you break it down to the individual clothing pieces, like collars, petticoats, and more, the wardrobe department maintains over 650 items, not including tights, facial hair or wigs.

 Because The Nutcracker is performed every year, the show’s costumes hang in the back wardrobe room at Wortham Theater Center all year long so that Wardrobe may continually restore and rebuild as necessary in the costume shop at Houston Ballet’s new Center for Dance (the largest professional dance company facility of its kind constructed in the United States).